emily-l-torres/OnlineEdu/README.md

     - Survey students about their online learning experience to identify barriers to engagement and gather insights on how to improve participation and course effectiveness.

 ## Platform Engagement
-### Age vs. Average Average Messages Sent per Week
+### Age vs. Average Average Messages Sent per Week Summary
 | Age Group | Avg Messages Sent per Week |
 |-----------|-----------------------------|
 | 18–24     | 9.36                        |